iron-software/IronBarcode-Examples/how-to/docker-linux/README.md

 EXPOSE 80
 EXPOSE 443

-# Create the SDK image from CentOS 7 for development
+# Prepare the development environment on CentOS 7

 ***Based on <https://ironsoftware.com/how-to/docker-linux/>***

 FROM centos:7 AS build

-# Install SDK and necessary development packages
+# Install prerequisites

 ***Based on <https://ironsoftware.com/how-to/docker-linux/>***